defgsus/django-joblog/README.md

         with JobLogger("work-open-tasks") as log:
             work_open_tasks(log)

-# to avoid the error message:
+# to avoid the error message on multiple invocation:
 def cronjob_open_task_worker():
     if open_tasks():
         try: